edificeio/skeletons/README.md

 # Skeletons

-This project aims at ease the bootstrap of ODE application's skeleton.
+This project aims at ease the bootstrap of ODE applications and widgets

-NOTE: Read https://opendigitaleducation.gitbooks.io/reference-manual/ to browse Open Digital Education Framework capabilites

-## Create an application
+# How to use ?

-- Launch the command : `./build.sh createApplication`
+- Create an application : `./build.sh createApplication`
-- Follow instructions prompted in the shell

-## Create a widget

-- Launch the command : `./build.sh createWidget`
+- Create a widget : `./build.sh createWidget`

-- Follow instructions prompted in the shell
+Follow instructions prompted in the shell.
+Your skeleton will be generated in 'out/' directory.